This section lists all SINEplayer updates and their changes.

 Performance and Reliablity Improvements:

-- Projects now correctly load in secondary SINE instances (for example if you are loading an existing sequencer project while SINE is running standalone.
+- Projects now correctly load in secondary SINEplayer instances (for example if you are loading an existing sequencer project while SINEplayer is running standalone).

 - Fixed a crash when dragging and dropping articulations between instruments in the Articulation List.